top of page

 Insurers periodically adjust rates based on overall claims trends, repair costs, and regional risk.
 These adjustments help ensure policies remain financially sustainable so claims can be paid when needed.

 Good news: Not all changes mean higher premiums.
-In fact, as of March 1, 2026, auto insurance rates through our corporate partner have decreased.
+In fact, as of this writing, auto insurance rates through our corporate partner have decreased in the state of Arkansas.
 Combined with new product options for homeowners, this may create opportunities for savings.
+Contact us today to see if you qualify for decreased rates.

 Taking Action: What You Can Do Today

-Even if rates have gone up, there are steps you can take:
+Even if your insurance rates have gone up, there are steps you can take:

 • Review your deductible and coverage levels